Dermot Kelly (hurler): Career

 Kelly first played hurling as a schoolboy with CBS Sexton Street in the Harty Cup.
 He later lined out as a dual player with the Claughaun club and won three Limerick SHC medals and two Limerick SFC medals.

 Kelly first appeared on the inter-county scene with Limerick during a two-year stint with the minor team in 1949 and 1950.
 He immediately progressed on the senior team in 1951.
 Kelly enjoyed his greatest success with Limerick when he scored 1–12 to beat Clare in the 1955 Munster final.
 He continued to line out with Limerick until 1959.
 Kelly also earned selection to the Munster team and won four Railway Cup medals in six seasons.

 Personal life and death

 As well as his sporting career, Kelly was also known as a songwriter and performer.
 He was also a member of the College Players Limerick in the 1950s and was a member of Conradh na Gaeilge.
 Kelly worked with the Bank of Ireland.
+His nephew, Stephen Lucey, was a dual player with Limerick.

-Dermot was a renowned Irish ballad songwriter and composed many notable tunes including The Ballad Of Joseph McHugh about the famous Publican from Liscannor, County Clare.

-Kelly is a past Captain and President of Lahinch Golf Club.
+Kelly was a renowned Irish ballad songwriter and composed many notable tunes including The Ballad Of Joseph McHugh about the famous Publican from Liscannor, County Clare.
+He was a past Captain and President of Lahinch Golf Club.

 Kelly died on 22 February 2023, at the age of 90.